-Across government, Innovate UK, Research Councils, and BEIS expect to invest around £162 million in industrial research and innovation, including Carbon Capture, Use and Storage (CCUS).
+Innovate UK, the Research Councils and BEIS expect to invest around £162 million in industrial research and innovation, including carbon capture, usage and storage (CCUS).

 As part of this commitment, within the Energy Innovation Programme, BEIS expects to invest around £100 million in low carbon industrial innovation to reduce the risks and costs of accelerating the roll out of low carbon technologies which will enable UK industry to remain competitive.

 The government’s Clean Growth Strategy has committed funding for several of the following programmes.

 BEIS has allocated up to £20 million to design and construct carbon capture and utilisation (CCU) demonstration projects.
 This programme is designed to encourage industrial sites to capture carbon dioxide which could then be used in industrial applications.

 In July 2018 BEIS launched a £15 million Call for CCUS Innovation to offer grant funding for innovation projects that lead to:

 - a significant reduction in the cost of capturing and sequestering carbon dioxide; and / or